Community Engagement Programs

 Institute for Economic Development (IED)

-The UTSA Institute for Economic Development is dedicated to creating jobs, growing businesses and fostering economic development.
-Its multiple centers and programs provide professional business advising, technical training, research and strategic planning for entrepreneurs, business owners and community leaders.
+Since 1979, the UTSA Institute for Economic Development has been building the economy, one business at a time.
+The Institute’s many centers and programs provide professional business advising, technical training, research and strategic planning for entrepreneurs, business owners and community leaders.
 Programs serve San Antonio and the Texas-Mexico border area as well as regional, national and international stakeholders.
-Visit the IED at www.iedtexas.org for more information.
-Visit the IED at www.iedtexas.org for more information.
+The Institute is dedicated to creating jobs, growing businesses and fostering economic development in the community.

 The programs of the IED include the following: